Poikilos/ForwardFileSync/README.md

 * If the program fails to load, client needs to download the runtime (such as .NET framework or Mono)

 ## Changes
+* (2011-12-19) Fixed problem where drive label in brackets was used as folder
+* (2011-12-19) Added audible 2-tone alarm once per drive not found with given label
 * (2011-02-24) script language changes:
 	* parameterless commands are now possible to implement (see below; commands no longer need a colon to run)
 	* now always displays what follows "show:" as a message (if quoted, removes quotes and changes 	escaped quotes to quotes.)